After Your Hearing

 You must send evidence that supports what you say in your application.
 For example, you might have documents related to the difficulty you face in your country or the best interests of a child.

-If you do not include all the needed documents, IRCC may send your application back to you.
-This will slow down your application.
+If you do not include all the required forms and documents, your application will not be processed and returned back to you by IRCC.

 After you apply